nk-gears/useful-links/README.md

-I have built this link of lists over the time, and it is made of resources I have found helpful or worth remembering.
+I have gathered this link of lists over the time, and it is made of resources I have found helpful or worth remembering.

 ## Tools